ooaklee/ghatd/docs/adr/adr007-starter-v0-lazy-composition-layer.md

 should reduce copy-paste setup in host projects and lower cognitive load for new contributors.

-Core packages remain the source of truth for behavior.
+Core packages remain the source of truth for behaviour.
 This keeps package ownership clear and avoids a monolithic starter package that becomes a second implementation of GHATD.